Kinji Shibuya: Career

 After college, Shibuya played semi-professional football for the Honolulu Polar Bears and Honolulu Warriors.
 He performed sumo and jiu-jitsu as well.
 In 1952, promoter Al Karasick suggested Shibuya try professional wrestling.

 He was originally given a gimmick of a Japanese heel, leveraging anti-Japanese sentiment stemming from World War II.
 He wrestled in the US and Canada's Stampede Wrestling and All-Star Wrestling.
 Shibuya credited Verne Gagne for first making him popular as a villain in 1955.

 Shibuya was a frequent tag team partner of Mitsu Arakawa, who was billed as his cousin.
 In 1957, they held the Minneapolis version of the NWA World Tag Team Championship.

 Shibuya was featured on a "This is Your Life" segment on the television show Canvas Cavity and appeared on the show several times in the 1970s and 1980s.

 After retiring from wrestling, he also had small acting roles on shows such as Kung Fu and Mr. T and Tina.
 He appeared in the films Days of a Bawdy Ballad and Hammett.

 Personal life

-He and his wife Judy were married for 59 years and had a daughter and a son.
+He and his wife Janet were married for 59 years and had a daughter and a son.
 They resided for many years in Northern California.
 Their son Robert Shibuya became the Chairman & CEO of Mohr Partners, a global corporate real estate advisory firm based in Dallas.

 Kinji Shibuya loved large automobiles, painting and Japanese gardening as well as raising koi.
 He died of natural causes on May 3, 2010.
 He was cremated, and his funeral service was held at a Buddhist temple.